Friday, August 22, 2025

 A vulnerable customer is someone who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care.
 (FCA)

-This relate to a long-term illness, sudden bereavement, fluctuating mental health, or even retirement.
+This can relate to a long-term illness, sudden bereavement, fluctuating mental health, or even retirement.
 The point is that you will not always be told.
 Often, it’s down to you, as the person speaking to the customer, to spot the signs, record them accurately, and adapt how you handle the case.

 Under the FCA’s Consumer Duty, your actions need to result in outcomes for vulnerable customers that are as good as those for everyone else.